 While I don’t always manage to do a full year-end review (it can take hours or even days) it’s something I absolutely ADORE and which I really just need to make time for it annually.

 If you do plan to a do a review, one of the perfect things for couples to do on New Year’s Eve is to share these.
 Now, they are quite personal, so you might not be comfortable sharing the entire thing with your partner, but it can be a brilliant way to speak aloud some of your goals and wishes for the New Year.
 Sharing with your partner can be truly bonding, too.

 New Year’s is the time for making resolutions, is it not?

 So it makes sense that one of the best New Years Eve things to do for couples would be creating resolutions together.

-While you should absolutely set your own personal goals, a relationship or marriage deserves its own resolutions, too.
+While you should absolutely set your own personal goals, a relationship or marriage deserves its own goals and resolutions, too.

 Our friends at Happily Ever Adventures have a great list of 10 New Year’s Resolutions for Couples, all of which will strengthen your bond and grow your love.

 After you make your individual and couples resolutions, you might consider a different approach, as well.
 Sometimes resolutions are a challenge because the goals we set can seem too big.
 Resolutions can feel like “all or nothing.”